bencordeiro/NetReconAI/README.md

 # NetReconAI
-An AI powered network reconnaissance tool that with generating reports.
+An AI powered network reconnaissance tool with generating reports.